emrgnt-cmplxty/automata/automata/docs/config/agent_config.rst

 Inherited Classes
 -----------------

-The ``AutomataOpenAIAgentConfig`` is a concrete class that inherits from ``AgentConfig``.
+The ``OpenAIAutomataAgentConfig`` is a concrete class that inherits from ``AgentConfig``.
 This class specifies ``OPENAI`` as the ``LLMProvider`` and allows the use of different models.
 It further enriches the configuration by defining the system template, system template